akononovicius/physRisk-content-repository/articles/2018/price-formation-game-theory.md

 P_{LL} = 50 \times 3 - 100 \times 0.5 = 100 .
 \end{equation}

 We can formulate this situation as a game known as [prisoner's dilemma](/tag/prisoners-dilemma/).
-See figure below for the payoff matrix of the game.
+See figure bellow for the payoff matrix of the game.

 ![A game in which companies A and B decide whether to charge high or low prices.](/uploads/2018/price-competition.png "A game in which companies A and B decide whether to charge high or low prices.")